Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddDocs.rst

 --------------

 .. note:: All instructions in this document are relative to the plugin root directory
-            (the one with hypons), not the plugin python package (the one with underscores).
+            (the one with hyphens), not the plugin python package (the one with underscores).

 Add Directory :file:`_static`
 `````````````````````````````

-The :file:`_static` is required got the doc build.
+The :file:`_static` is required for the doc build.

 ----